 Several technical factors enter into the selection of hydrological dose codes.
-The code must be able to give temporal information, specifically time-to-impact outputs with varying flow rates and transport times to downstream receptors, and perform instantaneous release calculations.
-Ideally, the code should be flexible enough to calculate concentration following both chronic and acute aqueous releases to the environment.
-The model should be among, or consistent with, those models that will actually be used or available following a release and should have adequate documentation.
+For the purposes of the study in question, the code must be able to give time-to-impact outputs with varying flow rates, temporal information, and perform instantaneous release calculations.
+Ideally, the code should be flexible enough to give outputs for both chronic and acute aqueous releases to the environment.
+The model should be among, or consistent with, those models that will actually be used or available following a release and have adequate documentation.
 The model should have low costs associated with acquisition, training, execution, and minimal constraints.
+The code should provide transport times from the point of the release to set receptor locations downstream.
 Calculation of contaminant concentration and radiological dose downstream are important outputs.
 Calculation of radiological doses to the public resulting from the ingestion of contaminated water must be consistent with guidance DOE/EH-0071 (DOE 1988) for Internal Dose Conversion Factors for Calculation of Dose to the Public.
 All individual and population doses are based on the assumption that liquids discharged from SRS facilities are completely mixed in the river before reaching the potential pathways.
 The dose calculations are also based on the assumptions that all radionuclides are conserved during transport except for radiological decay of target isotopes.
 Therefore, factors such as hold up time and/or biological filtration in the intervening wetland during transport to the Savannah River are not incorporated.
-Guidelines used for evaluation of contaminant concentration levels in water are the Environmental Protection Agency Safe Drinking Water Standards (EPA 1998) and the Food and Drug Administration Derived Intervention Levels for Accidental Radioactive Contamination of Human Food and Animal Feeds (FDA 1998).
+Guidance for concentration levels of contaminants in water are found in the Environmental Protection Agency Safe Drinking Water Standards (EPA 1998) and the Food and Drug Administration Derived Intervention Levels for Accidental Radioactive Contamination of Human Food and Animal Feeds (FDA 1998).

 If both models are found to meet the technical factors, preference will be given to the simplest model(s), in accordance with scientific consensus (NCRP 1996).
 Choosing the least complex model has several advantages.
 In general, the time needed to construct input files and run a simple model is shorter.
 Fewer input parameters reduce the likelihood of a transcription error.
 Additionally, the results from simple models may be more easily verified by hand calculations than calculations from complex models.
 In summary, the selection of the hydrological modeling code for acute surface water releases must consider the capabilities, availability, familiarity, simplicity, and cost of the code.
-The model selection criteria listed above are summarized in Section 6.0, Table 4.